Pork Cabbage Dumplings. Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.

 Ingredients

-- 1 tablespoon avocado oil or any neutral oil, for frying one batch (about 12 dumplings)
+- 1 tablespoon vegetable oil or any neutral oil for pan-frying dumplings

 - 1 teaspoon salt to drain cabbage of excess liquid

-- 1 lb ground pork or sub with ground chicken
+- 1 lb ground pork or sub with ground chicken/turkey/beef

 - 2 tablespoon sesame oil

-- 1 tablespoon cornstarch or sub with potato starch or tapioca starch
+- 2 tablespoon cornstarch or sub with potato starch

 - ½ tablespoon white granulated sugar